 The problem arises when management defines CGUs at a level that’s convenient rather than correct.

-A client with four retail locations that share purchasing, branding, and marketing but generate independent revenue streams has four CGUs under IAS 36.68, not one.
+A client with four retail locations that share purchasing and branding but generate independent revenue streams has four CGUs under IAS 36.68 , not one.
 If management treats all four as a single CGU, a loss-making location that should trigger an impairment charge gets absorbed by the profitable locations.
 The carrying amount of the individual location’s assets never gets tested against its own recoverable amount.
 This is the most common CGU-identification deficiency on retail and multi-site engagements, and it’s entirely preventable if you ask one question at planning: do the individual locations generate independent cash inflows?

 Consistency of CGU identification year over year

-IAS 36.72 requires that if an asset or CGU has changed from the prior period, the client discloses the change and the reasons for it.
+IAS 36.72 requires that if an asset or CGU has changed from the prior period (PY), the client discloses the change and the reasons for it.
 From an audit perspective, changes in CGU identification should be rare and well justified.
-If your client restructured its operations (merged two divisions, sold a product line, opened a new market), a CGU change may be appropriate.
+If your client restructured its operations (merged two divisions, sold a product line, opened a new market, or closed a site), a CGU change may be appropriate.
 If nothing operationally changed but the CGU definition shifted, that’s a red flag.

-Request the prior year CGU identification and compare it to the current year.
-Where differences exist, obtain management’s explanation, assess it against the operational facts, and document your conclusion.
+Request the PY CGU identification and compare it to the current year.
+Where differences exist, obtain management’s explanation and assess it against the operational facts.
+Document your conclusion separately.
 The FRC noted in its 2022 inspection results that CGU changes without adequate disclosure were flagged in multiple files.

 Value in use: the assumptions that drive the number